saemi410/saemi410.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, there! :laughing: I am currently a third-year integrated Ph.D. student in the [Computer Science and Engineering department](https://cse.postech.ac.kr) at [Pohang University of Science and Technology](https://www.postech.ac.kr) (POSTECH).
+Hi, there! :laughing: I am currently a fourth-year integrated Ph.D. student in the [Computer Science and Engineering department](https://cse.postech.ac.kr) at [Pohang University of Science and Technology](https://www.postech.ac.kr) (POSTECH).
 I am also a member of the [Machine Learning Lab.](https://ml.postech.ac.kr), where I am supervised by Prof. [Dongwoo Kim](http://dongwookim-ml.github.io).

 My research goal is to make AI safe and robust.
 In particular, I am currently interested in unlearning and privacy-preserving in generative models, focusing on preventing the generation of specific concepts.